Country of Origin

 What does it do?
 And where does it go?

 Franck recommends to plug it into a component's unused RCA input not output.
 With multiple spare plugs, experiment to isolate the most effective placement.
 Apparently now this open-ended cable acts as a wired resonator to dissipate micro vibrations on the circuit-board level.
-Conceptually this idea could overlap with Boenicke speakers whose SE+ versions add "electromechanical series resonators to both drivers and parallel/series resonators of stage II type".
+Conceptually this could overlap with Boenicke speakers whose SE+ versions add "electromechanical series resonators to both drivers and parallel/series resonators of stage II type".
 Sven Boenicke once explained his resonators as ultra-short wires which, bristle like, connect on one end only.
-Today's product seems most related to that idea though it is far longer and not nude.
+Today's product seems most related to that idea though it is far longer, not stiff and not nude.
 That also makes it different from Gutwire's ground cables which plug into your AC; from Akiko's ground wires which do not but contain ultrasonically absorptive materials; and from CAD's ground wires which plug into a Ground Control box that's filled with absorptive laminations to, according to designer Scott Berry, convert 700kHz to 10GHz noise into heat.

-Those figures are out there, way out there in the ultrasonic sphere.
+Those figures are way out in the ultrasonic sphere.
 It prompted reader Everard to check in after my review.
 "I had opportunity to meet Scott Berry at a show a few weeks back.
 I found their room with Boenicke Audio speakers to sound great.
 I am curious on your thoughts about human sensitivities to hearing.
 Many might argue ultra-high frequencies.
 Many would say that humans hear 20Hz-20kHz and that anything above that is inaudible.
 So when we hear differences with a device like the Ground Control placed in and out of a system for comparative purposes, what are we really hearing?"